Mues-AI/README.md/README.md

 **User flow**:

 1. User clicks **"Ask AI"** inside the app
-2. Types: *“Create a new top-level category named ‘Finance’”*
+2. Types: *“Integrate Slack with my workspace and activate all notifications”*
 3. Mues moves the cursor, completes the workflow as requested
 4. No documentation read, no waiting—just action